Thunberg: Coal worse than keeping German nuclear plants on - NewsBreak

 Iran's celebrities face reprisals for supporting protests

-BAGHDAD (AP) — Singers, actors, sports stars — the list goes on.
-Iranian celebrities have been startlingly public in their support for the massive anti-government protests shaking their country.
-And the ruling establishment is lashing back.
-Celebrities have found themselves targeted for arrest, have had passports confiscated and...
+Iranian celebrities have been startlingly public in their support for the massive anti-government protests shaking their country

 Comments / 0